Betty White, TV’s Golden Girl, dies at 99

 At Beverly Hills High School, her ambition turned to acting, and she appeared in several school plays.
 Her parents hoped she’d go to college, but instead she took roles in a small theater and played bit parts in radio dramas.

-When asked in 2011 how she had managed to be universally beloved during her decades-spanning career, she summed up with a dimpled smile: “I just make it my business to get along with people so I can have fun.
+And when asked how she had managed to be universally beloved during her decades-spanning career, she summed up with a dimpled smile: “I just make it my business to get along with people so I can have fun.
 It’s that simple.”

 Associated Press writers Lindsey Bahr, Lynn Berry and the late Bob Thomas contributed.